emily1618/Statistics-and-Models/Regression/README.md

 #

 ## Coffee Model
+_Objective: Check the diagnostic plots and variance changes, transformed the data to improve the model._

 #### Step 1: Build a slr using ```lm()``` and compute 95% prediction intervals for Y = Customers when x=Baristas=2 and when x=Baristas=8
 ```{r}
 coffee <- read.delim("coffee.txt")